Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 [SURFnet's policy](https://surf.nl/datasharing) on data sharing for research as an example.

-# DNS privacy policy and practice statement
+# DNS recursive operator privacy statement

-## Recommended contents of a DPPPS
+## Recommended contents of a DROP statement

 ### Policy

-1. Make an explicit statement that IP addresses are treated as PII
+1. Treatment of IP addresses.
+Make an explicit statement that IP addresses are treated as PII.
-1. Specify clearly what data (including IP addresses) is:
+1. Data collection and sharing.
+Specify clearly what data (including IP addresses) is:
     - Collected and retained by the operator, and for what period it is retained
     - Shared with partners
     - Shared, sold or rented to third-parties

-    and in each case whether it is aggregated, pseudonymized or anonymized and the conditions of data transfer
+    and in each case whether it is aggregated, pseudonymized or anonymized and the conditions of data transfer.
-1. Specify any exceptions to the above, for example technically malicious or anomalous behavior
+1. Exceptions.
+Specify any exceptions to the above, for example technically malicious or anomalous behavior.
-1. Declare any partners, third-party affiliations or sources of funding
+1. Partners, third-party affiliations or sources of funding.
+Declare any partners, third-party affiliations or sources of funding.
-1. Whether user DNS data is correlated or combined with any other personal information held by the operator
+1. Correlation.
+Whether user DNS data is correlated or combined with any other personal information held by the operator.
 1. Result filtering.
 This section should explain whether the operator filters, edits or alters in any way the replies that it receives from the authoritative servers for each DNS zone, before forwarding them to the clients.
 For each category listed below, the